zy2438633945/lab4/README.md

 <Line options={options} data={{ labels, datasets }}>
 ```

-Now you can create more APIs and keep adding more charts to your app.
+Feel free to create additional APIs and incorporate more charts into your application.

-## Deploy to Vercel
+### Step 10: Deploy to Vercel

-After you've finished building, you can push your code to GitHub, and go to vercel.com to import it, follow the instruction there it will automatically deploy your app in a couple of minutes!
+Once your development is complete, push your code to GitHub.
+Visit vercel.com, import your code, and follow the provided instructions.
+Vercel will automatically deploy your application within minutes!